Center for Friends of the Bible

 One of the Rulers

-Overjoyed with his newfound freedom, the man (now clothed and in his right mind), fell down at the feet of Jesus and begged for the privilege to follow Jesus.
+Overjoyed with his newfound freedom, the man (now clothed and in his right mind), fell down at the feet of Jesus and begged for the privilege to follow him.
 But Jesus told him, "Go home and tell your friends what the Lord has done for you!"
 So, he did just that.
 And everyone in the city was amazed at the change they saw in his life.

 "My little daughter, the only one I have, is dying!
 Right now, she is at the point of death.
 She's only twelve years old.
 Please, I beg you, come and lay your hands on her, heal her, and she will live!"